 These days, GPS is pretty much everywhere.
 But have you ever considered how it’s made possible and how it works so well for fleet managers and businesses?
 GPS stands for global positioning system.
 Through communication with a network of satellites, GPS allows us to use trilateration.

-GPS satellites time just how long it takes for a bounced signal to go from the receiver to itself.
-By working out how fast the signal travels, the satellite calculates the distance the signal has travelled.
-Once the 3 satellites have their information collected, combining the results of the calculations and the relative positions of the satellites, we can work out the position of the receiver.
+GPS satellites measure just how long it takes for a bounced signal to go from the receiver to itself.
+By working out how fast the signal travels, the satellite calculates the distance the signal has traveled.
+Once the three satellites have their information collected, combining the results of the calculations and the relative positions of the satellites, we can work out the position of the receiver.

-Thankfully, GPS equipment allows us to avoid doing maths at all.
-Once the receivers are installed in your fleet vehicles they will do the work for you.
+Thankfully, GPS equipment allows us to avoid doing math at all.
+Once the receivers are installed in your fleet vehicles, they will do the work for you.

 If you’re interested in GPS for your fleet and would like to know what the next step is, contact SafeTrac Solutions today!
-Our tracking solutions are ideal for both assets and fleets and we have a number of solutions available depending on your budget and your needs.
+Our tracking solutions are ideal for both assets and fleets, and we have several solutions available depending on your budget and your needs.